ICEI-PUC-Minas-PCO-SI/TIPESQ-SI-ResearchTemplate/Artigo/sumario.md

 1. Nome do aluno 1
 1. Nome do aluno 2 (se houver)

-* Nome do orientador de conteúdo
+* Nome do professor orientador de conteúdo
-* Nome do orientador acadêmico
+* Nome do professor orientador acadêmico (se houver)

 ## Introdução